ArthurS1/workshops/blender/README.md

 There are three controls you should know of :

-- Rotate `middle click` or drag on the three axis on the top right corner of the viewport.
+- Rotate with `middle click` or drag on the three axis on the top right corner of the viewport.

 ![Rotating blender](https://i.postimg.cc/JzZSv1YX/Kooha-12-09-2021-22-46-13.gif)

-- Zoom `mouse wheel` or drag the magnifying glass.
+- Zoom with `mouse wheel` or drag the magnifying glass.

 ![Zooming blender](https://i.postimg.cc/25YgfPgK/Kooha-12-09-2021-22-47-30.gif)

-- Pane `shift` + `middle click` or drag the hand icon.
+- Pane with `shift` + `middle click` or drag the hand icon.

 ![Panning blender](https://i.postimg.cc/gkffgwsd/Kooha-12-09-2021-22-47-58.gif)

 More tips:

-- The coordinates in blender are expressed in X, Y and Z (up) - It's not the case in all software !
+- The coordinates in blender are expressed in X, Y and Z (up) - It's not the case in all 3d software or graphic libraries!
-- You should checkout orthographic and normal view, can be usefull sometimes.
+- You should checkout the orthographic view.
+It permits you to eliminate all fov problems and make precise modifications.

 ---